walkerdb/dsc_workshops/open_refine/readme.md

 -> Download and open OpenRefine
 ```

-This should open a command line (which you don't need to worry about) and a browser window, which is where the program's GUI runs.
-You can think of it as an app living in your browser, but really you can treat it like any other application.
-If you ever accidentally close your browser window, you can get back to the app just by entering ```localhost:3333``` in the browser's address bar.
+Running OpenRefine should open a command line (which you don't need to worry about) as well as a browser window, which serves as the program's GUI.
+You can think of it just as an app living in your browser.
+If you ever accidentally close your browser window, you can get back to the app by entering ```localhost:3333``` in the browser's address bar.

 ## Using OpenRefine
-For the rest of this workshop, we will be working with this example metadata file, taken from a real project. (just right-click and press "save as" to download).
+For the rest of this workshop, we will be working with [this example metadata file](https://github.com/walkerdb/dsc_workshops/raw/master/open_refine/BSO_archive_dataset.csv), taken from a real project. (right-click and select "save as" to download).
 We'd like to use it in a research project, but at the moment it's too messy to reliably use.
 We technically _could_ clean it by hand, but with thousands of rows it would take days to do manually.
 Here we'll do it in just a few minutes.

 > ```yaml
 -> Download the dataset!